reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 * [grouping features](https://www.togglz.org/documentation/feature-groups.html) in the admin console,
 * [support for JUnit 4 and 5](https://www.togglz.org/documentation/testing.html) to help control feature state in tests.

-Togglz provide a great framework to build your own feature flagging solution, but there's quite some manual work involved.
+In conclusion, Togglz provides a great framework to build your own feature flagging solution, but there's quite some manual work involved.
 Let's see how we can delegate that work using a feature management service in the cloud.

 ## LaunchDarkly